winkjs/wink-statistics/README.md

 Perform fast and numerically stable statistical analysis using **`wink-statistics`**.
 It is a part of _[wink](https://www.npmjs.com/~sanjaya)_ — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

+Summarize, Discover and Analyze data with  Descriptive, Robust, Streaming Statistics along with Probability.
 A class of its functions operate on a real-time stream of data and incrementally compute required statistic that usually would take more than one pass over the data.
+These are especially useful in IoT environment.

 ## Installation